 This circular supersedes TNC 2009/10 and sets out the framework for the Performance Review and Staff Development Scheme which applies to all qualified teachers, other than beginning teachers or those participating in Induction or Early Professional Development (EPD).
 The link below includes guidance material for Governors and Principals.

 Documents outlining family friendly rights for teachers can be found in the Leave of absence (new window) section of the DENI website, including:

-The Department for Employment and Learning (DELNI) provide more general information and guidance on work and family rights for Working Parents and Carers (new window) and further guidance on pregnancy and maternity rights is available from DELNI in the booklet Pregnancy and Maternity Rights in the workplace (new window).
+The NI Direct website provides more general information and guidance on work and family rights for Working Parents and Families (new window), including specific advice and guidance on Pregnancy and Maternity Rights in the workplace (new window).

 Advice on the legal requirements in assessing risks in relation to new and expectant mothers’ job activities is set out in the Health and Safety Executive webpages for New and Expectant Mothers at Work (new window).

-Members have the right to apply to work flexibly under the terms of the Flexible Working Scheme (TNC 2009/6) (new window) where they have worked continuously for 26 weeks as a teacher in Northern Ireland at the date the application is made.
-They can only make one application in any 12 month period.
-In addition, teachers have a statutory right to make an application to work flexibly where they have:
+Members have the right to apply to work flexibly under the terms of the Flexible Working Scheme (TNC 2009/6) (new window) where they have worked continuously for 26 weeks (6 months) as a teacher in Northern Ireland at the date the application is made.
+This is no longer restricted to just parents and carers.
+An employee can only make one statutory request in any 12 month period.

 Any teacher taking on a temporary or ‘fixed-term’ contract should consult the Union.
 The NASUWT also provides advice on the rights of Substitute (Supply) Teachers and Teachers working for employment agencies.